feiii/Persistent-Homotopy/README.md

 The homology algo is well known.
 I enhanced it to give a homotopy algorithm based on the fact that the first homology group is the Abelianization of fundamental group.

 For more details of persistent homology, please go to Xianfeng David Gu's homepage.
-Professor Gu gave a series of computational geometry lectures during summer 2020, which I benefited a lot from.
+Professor Gu gave a series of computational geometry lectures during summer 2020 (I gave two guest lectures ^-^), which I benefited a lot from.
 This project is based on his lectures. https://www3.cs.stonybrook.edu/~gu/lectures/2020/

 ## System